jshvn/professional/linkedin.md

 I also have the responsibility of building out our reporting and anomaly detection infrastructure, which processes and aggregates product usage, sentiment, crash, and other data to help us understand what our customers are telling us.

-I am extremely fortunate to work with an incredibly talented and diverse team as we tackle complex problems at scale.
+I am extremely fortunate to work with an incredibly talented and diverse team, and I look forward to continuing to solve complex problems at scale with them.